AndreeaPopa9/AndreeaPopa9/README.md

 # Andreea Popa
 I discovered a special interest in Software Testing and my main goal is to continuously improve my testing knowledge and skills to achieve high-quality results.
-I am committed to continuous learning and improving my skills to excel as a software tester.
+I am committed to continuous learning and exploring new opportunities to excel in the field of software testing.
 Therefore, I would like to share my projects based on specific tools and methods learned in courses, personal studies and researches.

 ## Skills and Experience
 • Python